kyclark/gitbook-metagenomics/dna_profiling.md

 Y      	60
 ```

+# Handling FASTA

-It's most likely you'll encounter sequence data in some standard format that includes some information about the sequences (metadata, or data about the data).
+It's most likely you'll encounter sequence data in some standard format that includes information about the sequences (metadata, or data about the data).
 Usually we see FASTA format, and it's not necessarily easy to parse; therefore, we're going to reach for a tool someone else built to do this for us.
-Let's try out the BioInfo (https://github.com/MattOates/BioInfo) library.
-To install it:
+Let's try out the BioInfo (https://github.com/MattOates/BioInfo) and BioPerl6 libraries.
+To install:

 ```
 $ panda install BioInfo
+$ panda install BioPerl6
 ```

 And here is how we can incorporate it into our code: